BigOokie/SkiPi/README.md

 * Enable SSH access (Do your research and harden your Pi before making it accessable to the public internet - I dont cover how to do this here).

 ### Remove pre-installed Golang
-Use the following commands to remove any pre-installed versions of `GoLang` from the Pi:
+Use the following commands to remove any pre-installed versions of `GoLang` from the Pi - seems it may not be installed by default, but no harm in running this anyway:
 ```
 sudo apt-get remove golang
 sudo apt autoremove
 ```

 ### Install Golang v1.9
-Skywire requires `Golang v1.9`.
+Skywire requires `Golang v1.9` or above.
 Download and install `Golang v1.9` from the official `GitHub` repo for the `Raspberry Pi` architecture using the following command:
 ```
 wget https://storage.googleapis.com/golang/go1.9.linux-armv6l.tar.gz
 sudo tar -C /usr/local -xzf go1.9.linux-armv6l.tar.gz